Sneaker Fortress

 Nike has a hard stance on reselling, especially for employees and their family members.
 Its company policy uses the “Keep It Tight” slogan to drive this message.
 In fact, it has also become known that Nike had previously dismissed employees for such ties, however small they may be.
 So, it’s not as if they weren’t intentional about it.

-The question then springs to mind: Why they allowed Ann Hebert to continue down this road, having brought it to the attention of the company?
+The question then springs to mind: Why did they allow Ann Hebert to continue down this road, having brought it to the attention of the company?

 Reseller Changes At Nike?